aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/texturefill/_index.md

 ```

-Gets and sets the image data of the fill.
+the image data of the fill.

 **Returns:**
 byte[]